IbraheemTaha/Study_Resources/Books/Programming_Languages/Names.md

 ## 1
 Python Crash Course is a fast-paced, thorough introduction to Python that will have you writing programs, solving problems, and making things that work in no time **_Python Crash Course_** by **Eric Matthes**

+## 2

+Follow this book and you will succeed-just like the hundreds of thousands of beginners Zed has taught to date **_Learn Python the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code_** لاغ **Zed Shaw**